 Comments

-The benefits of reducing the supply shortage makes direct investment by the state a potentially attractive option

-The State will maximize the value of plant development by facilitating rapid siting and interconnection of private generation.
+There is not a shortage of willing investors in new generation in the state.
+State investment adds little to that appetite.
+Instead, the statewill maximize the value of plant development by facilitating rapid siting and interconnection of private generation.
 If the state participates directly in development then it should outsource plant construction and operation through competitive solicitation

 Target state-owned properties for power plant development